Frequently Asked Questions

 How can I check the status of my application throughout the selection process?

-What are the prerequisites to be accepted to NTS?
+What are the academic prerequisites to be accepted to NTS?

-There is no academic diploma or degree required for any of NTS’s programs.
+There are no academic prerequisites for any of NTS’s programs.
+We don't even ask for your transcripts!

-Get a behind-the-scenes look at NTS by joining a free Guided Tours of our campuses: offered to teachers, their students and potential candidates.
+Get a feel for student life at NTS by joining a free Guided Tour of our campuses: offered to teachers, their students and potential candidates.

-For the professional training programs, there are two sessions per year: fall and winter.
-Applications are only accepted for the fall session (beginning in September).
-It is therefore not possible to register for the winter session.
+For the professional training programs, there are two semesters per year: fall and winter.
+Applications are only accepted for the fall.
+It is not possible to begin training at NTS in the winter.

 What kind of diploma is given and are there equivalencies (credits) applicable towards a university degree?